opendatatrentino/OpenDataRise/README.md

   <img alt="" width="60%" src="https://github.com/opendatatrentino/OpenDataRise/wiki/images/promo-screenshot.png"/>
 </p>

-**Project status**: Developing - we are developing and testing using reconciliation sevices of DISI, University of Trento.
+**Project status**: Developing - we are testing using reconciliation sevices of DISI, University of Trento.
-Currently code is developed in a private repository, when project reaches a sufficient level of stability we will merge changes into the public repo.
+Currently code is kept in a private repository, when project reaches a sufficient level of stability we will merge changes into the public repo.
 We keep [public wiki](https://github.com/opendatatrentino/OpenDataRise/wiki) updated, though, so you can get an idea of how the project will look like.
 You can also watch a <a href="https://drive.google.com/open?id=0B3zPB8ad298hMHotTzhoQ3ozWjQ&authuser=0" target="_blank">demo video</a> with a run of ODR on a dataset about certified products.
-Entity reconciliation and text enrichment is provided by services of DISI, University of Trento.

 **Additions to OpenRefine:**